jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-32.md

-+++
-title=  "Last Days"
+---
+title: "Smith's Last Days"
-heading=  "Chapter 32"
+linkTitle: "Chapter 32"
-description=  "Smith died from a long and painful illness" date=  2015-09-06 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-31" linkbtext=  "Chapter 31" linkf=  "/research/smith/simple-life-of-adam-smith/" linkftext=  "Index"
+description: "Smith died from a long and painful illness"
-+++
+date: 2015-07-24
+author: "Rae"
+image: "/covers/life.jpg"
+---

 The new edition of the Theory was Smith’s last published work.
 A French newspaper, the Moniteur Universelle of Paris, announced on March 11, 1790 that Smith would do a critical examination of Montesquieu’s Esprit des Lois.